page-jackson-hole-vacation-specials.jpg

 Elk Refuge

-2 responses to “What’s the Difference Between an Elk, a Reindeer, and a Caribou?”
+4 thoughts on “What’s the Difference Between an Elk, a Reindeer, and a Caribou?

 1. Thanks for the education about the difference between these animals.
 To be frank, there is slack difference.
 In that my observation is only more hair on neck of the elk than on both the reindeer and caribou.